qupath/qupath/STARTUP.md

 * Data files and projects saved with this version might not be compatible with older versions (e.g. QuPath v0.1.2).
 It is *not* a good idea to mix them.
 * Bio-Formats is included now by default - the old separate extension isn't needed (and isn't compatible).
 * You can double-click this message to close it.

-The final tip is a reward for people who read the message.
+The final tip is a reward for people who read this message.

 ### Useful links
+* To get started with QuPath: https://github.com/qupath/qupath/wiki/Getting-started
-* For help & most user questions: https://image.sc/
+* For help & most user questions: https://forum.image.sc/tags/qupath
 * To report bugs: https://github.com/qupath/qupath/issues

 ** Don't forget to cite QuPath in any publications where you use it! **